milwad-dev/laravel-validate/docs/1.x/valid-port.md

 ## ValidPort

-If you want to validate port, you can use `ValidPort` rule:
+If you want to validate the port, you can use the `ValidPort` rule:

 ```php
 use Milwad\LaravelValidate\Rules\ValidPort;